-(2/12/26) A 19-year-old woman is seeking an HPC provider for 5–6 hours per week, available on weekdays after 5 PM and/or anytime on weekends.
-She is a fun, kind-hearted individual who needs support with cleaning and grocery shopping.
+(8/6/26) A 20-year-old woman is seeking an HPC provider for 1-10 hours per month, available on weekdays after 5 PM and/or anytime on weekends.
+She is a fun, kind-hearted individual who needs support with medical appointments and grocery shopping.
 She values providers who are friendly, can offer guidance on tasks, and have a wheelchair-accessible vehicle.
 If interested in providing services, send an email with PERSON # to providerprofilesearch@rnewhope.org or call 419-774-4200.

 Richland County Board of Developmental Disabilities